Hunting $\varepsilon$: The origin and validity of quasi-steady-state reductions in enzyme kinetics: Application of the geometric singular perturbation theory and Tikhonov--Fenichel parameter values

 the direct application of GSPT requires the existence of a normally hyperbolic, connected, and differentiable manifold of non-isolated stationary points, $M$, in the singular limit that corresponds to $\varepsilon =0$:\footnote{In (\ref{CM}), $\mathbb{O}^n$ denotes an $n$-dimensional column vector with all components identically zero, and $Dh(x)$ is the Jacobian of $h$.}

 The manifold $M$ is called the critical manifold.
 For $x\in M$, the $k$ zero-eigenvalues of $Dh(x)$ are referred to as \textit{trivial} eigenvalues, and the remaining $n-k$ eigenvalues are called the \textit{non-trivial} eigenvalues.
+Unless otherwise stated, we will assume that the real parts of the nontrivial eigenvalues are strictly less than zero, so that $M$ is attracting.
 Furthermore, the tangent space of $M$ at $x$, $T_xM$, is given by the kernel of $Dh(x)$:

 Fenichel theory applies exclusively to compact subsets, $M_0$, of $M$: $M_0\subset M$.
 Normal hyperbolicity ensures the existence of the splitting,

 where the subspace $N_x$ in (\ref{split}) is identically the range of $Dh(x)$ and complementary to $T_xM$.
 This structure implies the existence of a projection operator, $\Pi^M$,